 - …and don’t forget the flaky sea salt.
 Before the cookie dough goes into the oven, sprinkle a pinch of flaky salt onto each dough ball.
 A little sprinkle of flaky salt adds a salty bite to balance the sweetness, as well as add a little crunch.

-I personally like to set myself up for what I call “Cookies on Demand.”
-Scoop out the chilled dough onto a piece of parchment paper, and let them freeze completely before putting the dough balls into a freezer bag to store in the freezer.
+Freezing cookie dough: Scoop out the chilled dough onto a piece of parchment paper, and let it freeze completely before putting the dough balls into a freezer bag to store in the freezer.
+You can store them for a couple of months.

-When you're ready to bake them, take out as many out as you need (it can be 2 or it can be a whole batch!) about 10-15 minutes before the oven is preheated.
+When you're ready to bake them, remove cookie dough from the freezer about 10-15 minutes before the oven is preheated.
 You may need to bake them for an extra minute, depending on how cold your dough stays.

 FAQs